Parent Leadership Organizations

 Parent Advisory Committee (PAC)

 The School Parent Advisory Committee’s role is to provide advice and assistance to school administrators and educators relating to the Academic Achievement Plan, programs, activities, resources and services in order to help the school attain its goal of providing each child with the best education possible.
 Committee may:

 * Assist by providing input on the educational priorities of the school based on achievement data

-* Offer advice on a variety of school issues (school climate, social-emotional learning, Title I, speical education, ELL, attendance, extracurriculars, etc.)
+* Offer advice on a variety of school issues (school climate, social-emotional learning, Title I, special education, ELL, attendance, extracurricular activities, etc.)

 * Promote and encourage parent and community participation in the school